fuentesloic/seork/_site/03/README.md

-# 04 - deal with real data
+# 03 - adapt jekyll to accept data

-## NEXT STEP: automatisation data insertion from instagram

 ## How to run